 Moving

 Members required to move their constituency offices due to electoral district boundary changes will have all associated moving costs covered by the Legislative Assembly.
-Members can contact the Information Technology Department to assist with coordinating the move of phones, computers, and multi-function printer units.
-All other furniture and equipment can be dealt with at the local level.
+For help with moving phones, computers, and multi-function printers, Members can contact Client Care.
+The movement of furniture and equipment can be managed locally.

 Constituency Office Insurance

 The insurance coverage may not cover the significant loss or repair of personal equipment or furniture belonging to either a Member or an employee.
-In the event of loss or damage to personal belongings, claims are to be made against the Member or employee’s home insurance policy.
+In the event of loss or damage to personal belongings, claims are to be made against the Member or employee’s home insurance policy as may be applicable.

 Signage